eclipse-californium/californium/MIGRATION_HINTS.md

 [RFC 7967, Option for No Server Response](https://tools.ietf.org/html/rfc7967) is introduced.

 Changing network configuration values during runtime is not supported by Californium's components.
 Therefore the `NetworkConfigObserver` is now removed.

+In order to support peers with dynamically assigned ip-addresses, Californium introduced the `EndpointIdentityResolver` for tokens and MIDs with 2.0.
+The returned identity depends then on the implementation.
+Using the provided ones, the `PrincipalEndpointContextMatcher` enables to use the `Principal` instead of the `InetSocketAddress`.
+That is configured using the `CoapConfig.RESPONSE_MATCHING`.
+The feature is mainly useful for the side, which initially accepts traffic (usually a server) and may cause errors on the side, which initiates the traffic.
+With 3.0 this will now be extended for blockwise transfers.
+If used on the server-side, that enables a client-side to PUT/POST payload, even if a quiet phase causes an address change.

 ### Californium-Proxy2: